warnikchow/coaudiotext/README.md

 ## 4. Parallel utilization of audio and text data

 The next step is to finally adopt the textual features that can bring the lexical meanings into the speech analysis.
-So far we've used the BiLSTM network that only exploits audio features, but here we make a representation for the sentences so that we can embed the input text to the input
+So far we've used the BiLSTM network that only exploits audio features, but here we make a representation for the sentences so that we can embed the input text and co-utilize it in the inference.

 ```python
 import hgtk